DigitalMasterworks/Entropic-Substrate-Theory/README.md

 ## 4. `Turnkey_Replication/` — Automatically Recreate Results with RunAll.sh

 Contains all referenced python scripts in the scalar field paper, required bat files and an sh script that automatically downloads the nsa_v1_0_1.fits file and runs all tests, automatically saving logs, test artifacts and images.
+This should take between 15-30 minutes to complete.

 ---